A NEW IMAGE OF REALITY

 Author: Carlo Roselli

-Title: A neo-classical conception of reality (provisional)
+Title: A new image of reality (provisional)

 I The enigmatic world of quanta 16